 The Honors Leadership Development Scholarship provides an opportunity for current USM Honors Students to expand their horizons by developing a leadership mentality and the skills necessary to function as a positive force of change in their communities.

-We strive to see our scholars inject energy, passion, and drive into their leadership style and the causes they care about.
-Our scholars develop optimism for the future and the confidence to share credit generously.
+In Honors, we strive to see our scholars inject energy, passion, and drive into their leadership style and the causes they care about.
+Honors scholars develop optimism for the future and the confidence to share credit generously.
 They learn how to cultivate personal motivation for collaborating, and how to navigate complex situations.
 We support our scholars in their endeavors to build relationships at USM and within our communities.

 Scholarship eligibility requirements include:

 - Minimum enrollment of six credits per semester

 - Completion of service hours

 Honors Leadership Development scholars are expected to engage in a minimum of 25 service hours per semester.
 Recipients of the scholarship may fulfill this requirement in the following ways:

 - Create, participate in, and/or oversee community service activities